 Born and raised in Toronto where he was part of the York Yeomen Rugby club, Barbieri was spotted by Italian selectors while playing for Canada U-19.
 He made the move to Overmach Parma in 2003 along with older brother Mike.
 Robert opted for the Azzurri and was quickly called up to the national U-21 squad.
 His test debut came against Japan in June 2006, and in 2007 Barbieri made the move from Parma to Treviso, playing with Benetton for the rest of his career with the exception of a single season in the English Premiership with Leicester Tigers in 2014-15.
 He earned 43 caps for Italy, 14 in the Six Nations, and was part of the 2011 World Cup squad after missing the 2007 event with injury.
 Barbieri would play just one test against Canada, a 25-16 victory at BMO Field in his native Toronto in June 2012.
 His last test appearance came against Scotland in June 2017.
 After a 16-year professional career as a rugby player, Robert now looks to utilize the training and skills acquired to pass on to other athletes.
 Robert understands what it takes to perform at a high level, and his professional experience is a key fundamental tool in his training regiments.
 His programs are not theoretical.
 This is hands on training from a former professional that will help elevate your fitness to the next level.

 Jen is a Registered Kinesiologist, Certified Athletic Therapist, and Registered Yoga Teacher.
-Jen is an AT with the Markham Majors and the AT/holistic director for the Junior Men’s team with Field Hockey Canada.
+Jen is the AT with the Pickering Panthers Junior A Hockey Club and AT with the Junior Men’s team with Field Hockey Canada.
 Jen has worked with the Toronto Argonauts, our Men’s National Field Hockey team, and other Olympians.
 Jen worked with York University’s Track and Field team, winning three national team bronze medals and one national championship.
-With Field Hockey Canada, she has won numerous international medals and took the Men’s Junior team to the World Cup in India.
+With Field Hockey Canada, she has won numerous international medals and took the Men’s Junior team to the World Cup twice.
 She also travelled with Field Hockey Canada twice to the Men’s Pan Am Cup, placing silver both times.
-Jen worked with the Stouffville Spirit winning the OJHL Championship, with the Newmarket Hurricanes, and the Pickering Panthers.
+Jen has worked with the Stouffville Spirit, winning the OJHL Championship, with the Newmarket Hurricanes, and the Pickering Panthers, National Finalists.
 With the York Simcoe Express 2000’s she won the International Silver Stick, OMHA, and OHL Cup.
-Jen has worked with many Canadian and International championships for various sports in the GTA.
 She was a medical manager at the Toronto Pan Am Games.
 Jen focuses on re-patterning the body with a big focus on balance and core.
 Jen also uses her athletic therapy for manual treatments including soft tissue massage, joint mobilizations, and muscle energy.
 Yoga links flexibility and mindfulness as a pillar to good health and peak performance!

 Registered Massage Therapist